CumulusNetworks/docs/content/cumulus-netq-45/Whats-New/_index.md

 NetQ 4.5.0 images have been upgraded to Ubuntu 20.04.
 To {{<link title="Upgrade NetQ Appliances and Virtual Machines" text="upgrade to NetQ 4.5.0">}}, you must back up your current NetQ data and perform a new installation of NetQ 4.5.0.
 ## Compatible Agent Versions

-NetQ 4.4.0 is compatible with NetQ Agent versions 4.3.0 and above.
+NetQ 4.5.0 is compatible with NetQ Agent versions 4.4.0 and above.
 You can install NetQ Agents on switches and servers running:

-- Cumulus Linux 3.7.12 and later
+- Cumulus Linux 3.7.16 and later
-- SONiC 202012 to 202106
+- SONiC 202012
 - CentOS 7
 - RHEL 7.1
 - Ubuntu 18.04

+You must upgrade to the latest agent version to enable 4.5 features.